RodneyYang/hello-world/README.md

 # hello-world
-yes,I'm Rodney Yang,from China,I'm here to learng how to use this amazing github
+change1:yes,I'm Rodney Yang,from China,I'm here to learng how to use this amazing github change2:my second change..